CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 Compile the files by executing the command : make compile

 Starting the game:
-start the game with ./snake after compiling and linking the files using "make compile"
+start the game by running ./snake after compiling and linking the files using the command "make compile"

 Playing the Game:
 Enter your name (without spaces)